czarek7711/hoot/README.md

 * Sonic the Hedgehog 2
 * Sonic the Hedgehog 3 & Knuckles
 * Space Invaders 90
+* Splatterhouse 2 // see hoot.ini for correct sample rate
+* Splatterhouse 3 // see hoot.ini for correct sample rate
 * Star Cruiser
 * Streets of Rage [Bare Knuckle]
 * Streets of Rage 2 [Bare Knuckle II]